gmetais/unusedjs/README.md

 Mesure scripts parse and execution time with this simple browser proxy

-## Why should i use ScriptTimingProxy ?
+## Why should you use ScriptTimingProxy ?

 You're a web developer and you probably wonder what's the impact of the scripts your load on your pages.
 And it's hard to know.